conoro/hugo.conoroneill.com/content/post/what-happens-when-every-race-is-a-dnf.md

 And things continued to get worse.
 2023 was an absolute car-crash for me.

-* Waterville Trail Running Festival Ultra - Timed-Out after two loops
+* Waterville Trail Running Festival Ultra - Timed-Out after two loops (88km)
-* Beara Way Ultra - Timed-Out/DNF after 58km
+* Beara Way Ultra - Timed-Out after 58km
 * Kerry Way Ultra attempt 2 - Timed-Out after 78km

 In all of the above I was too slow, suffered badly from the heat and had various leg issues.